Alphose Zingoni: Research

 In the area of thin-shell structures, Zingoni has pursued an analytical approach in studying shells of revolution, and developed closed-form results for a variety of problems.
 His work has contributed to the understanding of the behaviour of engineering shell structures.
 Zingoni's most significant work in this area is the book "Shell Structures in Civil and Mechanical Engineering", first published in 1997 by Thomas Telford Ltd (Institution of Civil Engineers).
 The second edition of this book was published in 2018 by ICE Publishing, and has received favourable reviews.

 To promote closer cooperation between academics, researchers and practitioners, Zingoni founded the Structural Engineering, Mechanics and Computation (SEMC) series of international conferences at the turn of the millennium.
-To date, he has organised and chaired seven SEMC conferences at intervals of three years: SEMC 2001, SEMC 2004, SEMC 2007, SEMC 2010, SEMC 2013, SEMC 2016 and SEMC 2019.
+To date, he has organised and chaired eight SEMC conferences at intervals of three years: SEMC 2001, SEMC 2004, SEMC 2007, SEMC 2010, SEMC 2013, SEMC 2016, SEMC 2019 and SEMC 2022.
 These events have brought to South Africa participants from countries around the world.
 The associated peer-reviewed Proceedings appear in the section on Books and edited volumes.

 Editorial activities

 Zingoni has served on the editorial boards of a number of international engineering journals.
-He has also guest-edited six special issues of international journals, and has served as the editor of the Proceedings of the International Conferences on Structural Engineering, Mechanics and Computation (SEMC), held in Cape Town every three years since 2001.
+He has also guest-edited eight special issues of international journals, and has served as the editor of the Proceedings of the International Conferences on Structural Engineering, Mechanics and Computation (SEMC), held in Cape Town every three years since 2001.